 As you prepare for your hunting trips this fall, here are three things you should do to make sure you are comfortable and well-practiced with your weapon:

 If you plan to hunt in it, you should practice shooting in it.
-That includes your jackets, gloves, binocular harness and everything else you’ll have on your body during a hunt.
+That includes your jackets, gloves, binocular harness, backpack and everything else you’ll have on your body during a hunt.
 Don’t leave room for any surprises or miscues in the field.